 Green hydrogen supply chain

-However, while important, there is more to hydrogen than its application as a resource or fuel for mobility or industry.
+While important, there is more to hydrogen than its application as a feedstock or fuel for transport or industry.
 There is growing consensus that hydrogen will play an indispensable role in the energy system of the future.
 Hydrogen will allow us to keep the total energy system reliable and flexible.

 In studies such as the 2050 Infrastructure Outlook (2019), IIRR 3050 (2020) and Phase II – Pathway to 2050 (2020), TenneT and Gasunie highlight the need for an integrated approach to balancing gas and power grids.
 The ‘power-to-gas’ concept is an indispensable mainstay in this respect.
-NortH2 is, in essence, the most large-scale green power-to-gas application, which Europe needs for the creation of a sustainable, affordable and balanced energy system.
+NortH2 is, in essence, the largest-scale application of green power-to-gas in Europe, and one that Europe really needs for the creation of a sustainable, affordable and balanced energy system.

 The energy system of the future

-In the future, the energy system will look very different from today’s energy system.
+Our energy system will be very different in the future.
 More energy from renewable sources, such as solar and wind, will enter the mix and will be available in varying quantities, which will lead to increasing imbalance between supply and demand.
-As a result, the need for flexibility will grow and become much greater than is currently the case.
-This calls for a different set-up of new and existing energy systems; it calls for an entirely new set-up.
+As a result, the need for flexibility will become much greater than it is now.
+This calls for a different approach to new and existing energy systems; it calls for an entirely new set-up.

-Security of supply hinges on large-scale seasonal energy storage.
+Security of supply hinges on large-scale energy storage (e.g. seasonal).
 Gaseous energy is easier to store than electricity.
 Therefore, a smart and flexible energy system requires an ability to switch between various forms of energy and energy systems, like between gas, heating and electricity.
 In such a system, we also need to be able to mutually convert different forms of energy.
 One example is the power-to-gas conversion concept mentioned above, which uses (renewable) power to produce hydrogen through a process called electrolysis.